sassoftware/sas-conversation-designer-frictionless-cx/README.md

+# Archived repository

+### Notice: The functionality provided in this repository is no longer shipped with SAS software.
+Hence, the repository will no long accept submissions or offer support.

 # Smooth Customer Journeys @ eCalico
 _eCalico is a fictional retailer.
 This demonstration was also used for the SAS Global Forum 2021 General Session : Technology Connect._